Christ-Mind-Teachings/cmi-www/_acq/accounts.md

 ## Create An Account

 You must first create an account before you can sign in.
-Start by clicking the <i class="sign in icon"></i> icon.
+Start by clicking the <i class="sign in icon"></i> icon in the menu bar.

 <div class="ui container" markdown="1">
   ![Sign Up](/public/img/cmi/sign-up.jpg)